 Wine Fellas is all about transparency, along with farming practices that respect the earth.
-Because let’s be real: when you pick up your favorite beverage (other than vino), you see a breakdown of the ingredients you’re consuming — so why shouldn't you be offered that same luxury with a bottle of wine?
+So... let's shoot from the bottle eh?
+When you pick up your favorite beverage (other than vino), you see a breakdown of the ingredients you’re consuming — so why shouldn't you be offered a similar luxury with a bottle of wine?
 We give you the lowdown, always.
 As for those aforementioned bothersome chemicals, our hand-picked wines are entirely free of them, guaranteed.
-Authentic, organically grown, gently made, additive-free wine that tastes superior.
+Authentic, organically grown, gently made, glyphosate-free wine that tastes delicious.
 Boom.

 The Wine Renaissance Revisited...

 The Wine Fellas saga starts with Benno Schoch, who in 1941 was already a major export activity and the very first to export California wines to Central and South America.
 He was the OG, if you will.
 In 1946, his son, Napa Valley pioneer viticulturist Ivan Schoch, began managing Martin Stelling’s To Kalon Vineyard holdings — a property that is now widely considered the most valuable, historic vineyard in the Napa Valley.
 Well-respected in the field, he planted Hanzell Winery’s first vineyards for Ambassador James Zellerbach in Sonoma County, and advised Joseph Phelps in selecting some of his first iconic vineyard sites.